oddbyte/MC-on-chromebook/README.md

 Install [ChromeBrew](https://github.com/chromebrew/chromebrew).

-Run `crew install sommlier && crew install vim` (This downloads Sommlier, a very important application as it lets Minecraft actually open a window so you can play.
+Run `crew install sommelier && crew install vim` (This downloads Sommelier, a very important application as it lets Minecraft actually open a window so you can play.
 Vim is a text editor we will be using.)

 Run `cd ~/Downloads` to go into the downloads folder.